WillemNieuwenhuisSoft/camera_capture/readme.md

 # Camera Capture

-A Python application to periodically capture images from a set of webcams, saving them in a structured folder hierarchy.
-Configuration is managed via a simple CLI and a config file in your user profile.
+A Python application to periodically capture images from a set of webcams of the `Aero Club of east Africa`: Kenya webcams (https://webcams.aeroclubea.com/index.html), saving them in a structured folder hierarchy.
+The configuration is managed via a simple CLI and a config file in your user profile.

 ---